Online Dental Assistant Programs: Compare Schools & Get Info

 Dental Assistant Career Overview

-There are a lot of factors driving the need for more dental assistants.
+There are various factors driving the need for more dental assistants.
 As more is known about the importance of oral health for overall health, more people are seeking out regular dentistry.
 In some cases, improved access to health insurance also allows more people to access dental care.
 These trends, coupled with an increased reliance on assistants to perform tasks in dental offices support, will continue to drive the need for more people to enter this field.

 Most dental assistants work in a dental office.
 While many work full time, nearly ⅓ of all assistants are part time.
 Dental assistants often have a degree of flexibility in their schedules.
 Some dental offices require assistants to work evenings or weekends.
 If you need more details, get the inside scoop on what a dental assistant does.